adjust/android_sdk/doc/english/plugins/oaid.md

       "appid":"<value>"
     },
     "xiaomi":{
-      "appid":"<value>"
     },
     "huawei":{
-      "appid":"<value>"
     },
     "oppo":{
-      "appid":"<value>"
     }
   }
 }
 ```
-Here, in order to get the appId, you need to register your app into corresponding supplier's app store.

 Additionally, since MSA sdk AAR includes the native SO files,